dalegacusan/rift-builds/README.md

 <img src="https://imgur.com/GM2OlXS.png" alt="Rift Builds" title="Rift Builds"/>

-<p>Rift Builds is a platform to help you get easy access to builds across all regions for League of Legends: Wild Rift.
-Get started by creating a build for your favorite champion and share them across the community.</p>
+**Rift Builds** is a platform to help you get easy access to builds across all regions for League of Legends: Wild Rift.
+Get started by creating a build for your favorite champion and share them across the community.

 <p align="center">
   <b>